elves/elvish/README.md

 Go >= 1.6 is required.
 Linux is fully supported.
 It is likely to work on BSDs and Mac OS X. Windows is **not** supported yet.

-The main binary can be installed using `go get github.com/elves/elvish`.
-There is also an auxiliary program called elvish-stub; install it with `make stub`.
-Elvish is functional without the stub, but job control features depend on it.
+Elvish is a go-gettable package, and can be installed using `go get github.com/elves/elvish`.

 If you are lazy and use `bash` or `zsh` now, here is something you can copy-paste into your terminal: